jiayiiiyao/te-detector/README.md

 targetChr | targetSite | readname | insertionStart | insertionEnd | tsdLength | tsdSeq | leftFlankingSeq | rightFlankingSeq
 ```

+Log insertions with abs(tsdLength) <= 30bp

+tsdLength < 0 means possible target site deletion, which should be check more carefully later.

 - out_positive_full: (Full TE insertions are logged)

 *Will fix the problem of duplicates later*